Nosnitor/Carpenter/README.md

 Developer build versioning is automatically applied to projects that have referenced Carpenter and that have the value ```dev``` for the project VersionSuffix.

+# Development

+Commits are introduced to master branch via pull request.